 Winter is approaching and it is that time of year your monthly utility expenses will start to creep up, extra layers of clothing will become necessary and chilly rooms in your home might be your reality.
-If your insulation in your home isn’t up to snuff, you should consider contacting a contractor for an inspection because you will be putting more money back in your pocket instead of just turning up your thermostat.
+If the insulation in your home isn’t up to snuff, you should consider contacting a contractor for an inspection because you will be putting more money back in your pocket instead of just turning up your thermostat.
 Proper insulation is the key to keeping your heating costs under control.

 If you live in an older home that has ‘personality,’ most likely your walls and floors have started to settle and sag over time and many older attics don’t have any sort of insulation at all.
 The heated air in your home is still forced into areas, such as your un-insulated attic, pushing the hot air right outside.
 Have you contractor check the R-value in your insulation material, which is the resistance to the flow of heat.
 The higher the R-value, the better the insulation.
-Insure that it reflects your region’s climate standards and your existing heating equipment.
+Verfy that it reflects your region’s climate standards and your existing heating equipment.

 Take a look at the doors and windows in your home for gaps.
 Seal anything that needs attention, otherwise you are just heating the neighborhood.
-We recommend using Energy Star sealing materials to have the best bet of sealing gaps.
+We recommend using Energy Star® sealing materials to have the best bet of sealing gaps.
 The ducts and vents in your home lose about 20% of the heat pushed through them.
 That is not a direct reflection of your furnace, but rather the leaks and failing seals that exist around them.
 Turn your furnace on high heat to uncover these issues following the duct work system in your home.

 Blinds on your windows can actually help increase the insulation in your home.
 Shades made from one-piece materials are made to trap energy in.
-Drawing these types of shades on colder nights will save you as much energy as unfloor insulation and you will definitely notice a difference.
+Drawing these types of shades on colder nights will save you as much energy as in-floor insulation and you will definitely notice a difference.